-(ii) The proposal for land acquisition was submitted on 5.5.2017 and the desired land was expected to be handed over by December, 2017 for timely commencement of the project.
-However, the approval of land acquisition was received on 24.5.2018leading to time over-run in case of transmission asset.
-The Petitioner has also submitted the chronology of approval of land acquisition from District Collector and other governmental agencies in the instant petition.
+IA of the transmission system was accorded on 8.12.2017.
+The proposal for land acquisition was submitted, well in advance, on 5.5.2017 and the desired land was expected to be handed over by December, 2017 for timely commencement of the transmission system.
+However, the approval of land acquisition was received on 24.5.2018 causing a delay of about 5 months in the execution of the transmission asset.
+Chronology of approval of land acquisition is submitted along with the petition.

-(II)Delay in associated transmission line i.e. 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) (twin AL59) line (hereby mentioned as 'associated transmission line') (b)
+(II) Delay in associated transmission line i.e. 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) (twin AL59) line ('associated transmission line')